weshebert20/poke-react/README.md

 # Pokemon Search App

 Search app created with pokemon API.
-Able to search based on name, weakness, and/or type
+Able to search based on name, weakness, and/or type.
+Used material UI to quickly tighten things up.

 ![alt text](readmepic.png)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## To-DO

+still would like to add page/modal/slideout for when card is clicked

 ## Available Scripts

+### `npm install`

+### `npm start`

 In the project directory, you can run: